-Try New Food is an e-book designed to help parents encourage their children to try new food without gimmicks, coercion or pressure.
+Try New Food is a book designed to help parents encourage their children to try new food without gimmicks, coercion or pressure.

 Written by Jill Castle, a 27-year veteran of pediatric nutrition, Try New Food outlines a step-by-step process for helping your child learn about new foods and become courageous enough to taste them.

 Try New Food offers a progressive plan for tasting new food week after week, while offering the psychology behind the support and safety your child needs to feel to move forward.

 The program outlined in this book is based on the experience Jill has had in her own private practice working with picky eaters and extreme picky eaters.
 Jill believes in a step-by-step progressive approach to food trials, while incorporating a pressure-free atmosphere at family meals.

 Her approach is the difference between raising adventurous, willing food “try-ers” and those who stay stuck with a picky and limited diet.